Steps to Effective Project Cost Management

 Issues

-Managing costs requires understanding the environment in which the project is evolving.
-This will enable us to establish a realistic budget.
+Cost management requires understanding the environment in which the project operates.
+Indeed, this will make it possible to establish a realistic budget.

-What's more, it requires careful monitoring to ensure that the project is moving in the right direction.
+In addition, it involves careful monitoring to ensure that the project is moving in the defined direction.

 Anticipating risks